 - Details management which will respect the Technical Project and Construction permit according to the regulations in force, respecting the investor's requirements and detailed coordination of contractors and suppliers.

+3. Solar energy Solar energy is the energy derived from the sun through the form of solar radiation.
+It can be used to generate electricity, to heat the air or the water.
+Although solar energy is renewable and easy to produce, the main problem is that the sun does not provide constant energy throughout the day because of the day-night alternation, weather conditions and seasons change.
 Solar installations are 2 types: thermal and photovoltaic.
 Photovoltaic panels generate electricity for free, while thermal installations help to save gas and wood in proportions of 75% per year.
 A house which is provided with both solar installations (photovoltaic and thermal panels) can be considered energetically independent (since the energy accumulated in the batteries at daytime is sent to the network and used as needed).
+Solar panels produce electricity (approximately) 9 hours/day (the calculation is made on minimum, winter days have 9 hours), supplying constant power to on-board consumers and recharging the batteries at the same time.

 Solar installations are efficient even when the sky is cloudy.
 They are also hail resistant (the best panels).

-- at large scale (for communities);
+4. Energetic independence Energetic independence can be achieved:- at large scale (for communities);

 - at small scale (for individual homes, weekend houses or cabins that are not connected to the electricity grid).